FabrizioMarras/compress_video/README.md

 # Vide Compressor Scirpt in Python
-Python script that runs FFMPEG to compress videos inside a main folder directory.
+Python script that runs FFMPEG to compress videos.

 Run the following command to run the script:
 ```bash